linrongbin16/lin.vim/README.md

 lin.vim solved such issues:

-- Solved the difficulty of choosing/grouping/configuring plugins, a set of plugins are embeded and well configured which meets most needs.
+- Solved the difficulty of choosing/grouping/configuring plugins, a set of plugins are embeded and well configured to most needs.
-- Solved the difficulty of duplicate installation on different OS and machines, installation has been made easier by one line command (not on Windows for now).
+- Solved the difficulty of duplicate installation on different OS and machines, it's been made easier by one line command (not on Windows for now).
-- Solved the performance/feature/UI-looking issue, only carefully chosen plugins are installed, try to be a modern editor just like [vscode](https://code.visualstudio.com/), pretty colorschemes/UI/icons to make you happy working.
+- Solved the difficulty of balance between performance and features, only carefully chosen plugins are installed, try to be a modern editor just like [vscode](https://code.visualstudio.com/).
+- Solved the UI-looking issue of original (neo)vim, make you happy working with pretty colorschemes/UI/icons.
-- Documented almost everything so nothing been confused.
+- Document everything so nothing is confused.
 - Customization ability for special needs.

 ### Screenshots